knuesel/typst-minideck/themes/simple.typ

   show slide-title.or(section-title): set text(1.2em)
   // Color for links
   show link: text.with(cfg.accents.at(0))

-  // Apply some optional templates
-  // show outline: outline-template.with(cfg)
+  // Outline
-  show: outline-template.with(cfg, indent: 1em)
+  show: outline-templates.with(cfg, indent: 1em)
   show outline.entry.where(level: 5): it => box(list.item(it))

   show bibliography: bibliography-template.with(cfg)

   it